-73 Covered person cannot be penalized for "violation of probation or parole."
+Covered person cannot be penalized for "violation of probation or parole."
 Haw.
 Rev. Stat. § 329-43.6(b)(4).

-74 Shall not be arrested, charged, prosecuted, or convicted, or otherwise be penalized for: ... "(3) Violation of a restraining order."
+Covered persons "shall not be arrested, charged, prosecuted, or convicted; have their property subject to civil forfeiture; or otherwise be penalized for: . . .
+(3) Violation of a restraining order."
 Haw.
 Rev. Stat. § 329-43.6(b)(3).

-75 Haw.
+Haw.
 Rev. Stat. § 329-43.6(b).

-76 "The act of seeking medical assistance for someone who is experiencing a drug or alcohol overdose shall be considered by the court as a mitigating factor in any controlled substance or alcohol-related criminal prosecution for which immunity is not provided by this section."
+"The act of seeking medical assistance for someone who is experiencing a drug or alcohol overdose shall be considered by the court as a mitigating factor in any controlled substance or alcohol-related criminal prosecution for which immunity is not provided by this section."
 Haw.
 Rev. Stat. § 329-43.6(c).

-77 In this section, "Drug-related overdose" is defined as a "condition of a person for which each of the following is true: (1) The person is in need of medical assistance.
+In this section, "Drug-related overdose" is defined as "a condition of a person for which each of the following is true: (1) The person is in need of medical assistance.
 (2) The person displays symptoms including but not limited to extreme physical illness, pinpoint pupils, decreased level of consciousness including coma, or respiratory depression.
 (3) The person's condition is the result of, or a prudent layperson would reasonably believe such condition to be the result of, the consumption or use of a controlled substance."
 Iowa Code § 124.418(1)(a).

-78 In this section, an "overdose reporter' means a person who seeks medical assistance for an overdose patient and who has not previously received immunity under this section.
+In this section, an "overdose reporter" is defined as "a person who seeks medical assistance for an overdose patient and who has not previously received immunity under this section."
 Iowa Code § 124.418(1)(c).
-'Overdose patient' means a person who is, or would reasonably be perceived to be, suffering a drug-related overdose and who has not previously received immunity under this section."
-Iowa Code § 124.418(1)(b).
+"Overdose patient" is defined as "a person who is, or would reasonably be perceived to be, suffering a drug-related overdose and who has not previously received immunity under this section."
+Iowa Code § 124.418(1)(c).
+"Overdose patient" is defined as "a person who is, or would reasonably be perceived to be, suffering a drug-related overdose and who has not previously received immunity under this section."
+Iowa Code § 124.418(1)(c).

-79 Protected information "shall not be considered to support probable cause and shall not be admissible as evidence against an overdose patient or overdose reporter" for possession of a controlled substance under section 124.401, subsection 5.
+Protected information "shall not be considered to support probable cause and shall not be admissible as evidence against an overdose patient or overdose reporter" for possession of a controlled substance under section 124.401, subsection 5.
 Iowa Code § 124.418(2)(b).

-80 Protected information "shall not be considered to support probable cause and shall not be admissible as evidence against an overdose patient or overdose reporter for" paraphernalia-related offenses.
+Protected information "shall not be considered to support probable cause and shall not be admissible as evidence against an overdose patient or overdose reporter" for paraphernalia-related offenses.
 Iowa Code § 124.418(2)(d).

-81 "A person's pretrial release, probation, supervised release, or parole shall not be revoked based on protected information."
+"A person's pretrial release, probation, supervised release, or parole shall not be revoked based on protected information."
 Iowa Code § 124.418(3).

-82 Only if such delivery involved the sharing of the controlled substance without profit.
+Only if such delivery involved the sharing of the controlled substance without profit.
 Iowa Code § 124.418(2)(a).

-83 lowa Code § 124.418(2)(c) provides immunity from violation of section 124.407: "It is unlawful for any person to sponsor, promote, or aid, or assist in the sponsoring or promoting of a meeting, gathering, or assemblage with the knowledge or intent that a controlled substance be there distributed, used, or possessed, in violation of this chapter.
-Any person who violates this section and where the controlled substance is anyone other than marijuana is guilty of a class "D" felony.
-Any person who violates this section, and where the controlled substance is marijuana only, is guilty of a serious misdemeanor."
-Iowa Code § 124.407.
+Iowa Code § 124.418(2)(c) provides immunity from violation of Iowa Code § 124.407.
+Under Iowa Code § 124.407(1), "It is unlawful for any person to sponsor, promote, or aid, or assist in the sponsoring or promoting of a meeting, gathering, or assemblage with the knowledge or intent that a controlled substance be there distributed, used, or possessed, in violation of this chapter."

-84 Iowa Code § 124.418(2)(d) provides immunity from violation of section 124.414, which, among other things, provides that "it is unlawful for any person to knowingly or intentionally manufacture, deliver, sell, or possess drug paraphernalia."
-Iowa Code § 124.414(2).
+Iowa Code § 124.418(2)(d) provides immunity from violation of Iowa Code § 124.414, Under Iowa Code § 124.414(2), "It is unlawful for any person to knowingly or intentionally manufacture, deliver, sell, or possess drug paraphernalia."

-85 "Notwithstanding any other provision of law to the contrary, a court may consider the act of providing first aid or other medical assistance to someone who is experiencing a drug-related overdose as a mitigating factor in a criminal prosecution."
+"Notwithstanding any other provision of law to the contrary, a court may consider the act of providing first aid or other medical assistance to someone who is experiencing a drug-related overdose as a mitigating factor in a criminal prosecution."
 Iowa Code § 124.418(4).